SAP-samples/btp-resource-consumption-monitor/README.md

 ## Description

 Application to monitor and alert on commercial and technical consumption of BTP services.
+See also [SAP Blog: Prototype: Keep Track of those BTP Credits](https://community.sap.com/t5/technology-blogs-by-sap/prototype-keep-track-of-those-btp-credits/ba-p/13626545).

 ![Screenshot of a service page](./service.png)

 **Disclaimer:**
 This tool is provided as-is and is not covered by SAP Support.
 This is not a replacement of the official billing documents you receive from SAP.
 The information provided by this tool is purely indicative.